Luc Albrecht

 Hi, I'm Luc

-and I believe that clear thinking is the ultimate life skill, because it shapes what we see, how we learn and the choices we make.
+I work at the intersection of thinking, decision making and behaviour, and I believe that clear thinking is the most important skill in a complex world.
+It shapes how we interpret the world around us, how we learn and the choices we make.

 Critical Thinking